Bunching and Taxing Multidimensional Skills: Quantitative Analysis

-Figure \ref{f:task_intensity} shows the distribution of manual and cognitive task intensity across occupations in logs together with the relative distribution of manual and cognitive task intensity.
-The first two panels show that both the distribution of cognitive task intensity and the distribution of manual task intensity can be described by a lognormal distribution.
+Figure \ref{f:task_intensity} shows the distribution of manual and cognitive task production levels across occupations in logs together with the relative distribution of manual and cognitive task intensity.
+The first two panels show that the distribution of manual task production levels and the distribution of cognitive task production levels can be described by a lognormal distribution.
 The right panel shows that the same holds for the relative manual task intensity.

-Figure \ref{f:relative_wages} displays the relationship between relative task intensity and average earnings across occupations.
+Figure \ref{f:relative_wages} displays the relation between relative task intensity and average earnings across occupations.
 Earnings are low for occupations with high manual task intensity, such as gardeners and truck drivers, while earnings are high for occupations with high cognitive task intensity such as software developers and actuaries.
 Moving from the 25th percentile to the 75th percentile in relative manual task intensity decreases earnings from 62 to 35 thousand dollars.